Zoning Planning & Land Use Law in Texas

 Furthermore, zoning ordinances cannot be applied against you retroactively.
 For instance, suppose you built a 3-story house on your property, and your property was zoned to allow 3-story houses to be built at the time of construction.
 And then, years later, the area you reside in is re-zoned, to only allow 2-story houses.
 Can the local government force you to remove a whole level of your house?
 Of course not.
 Applying a law retroactively is unconstitutional.
 On the other hand, any future changes you want to make to your property will have to comply with the applicable zoning ordinance as it is currently written.

-How Can a Travis County, Texas Attorney Help?
+What Can A Travis County, Texas Attorney Do?

 If you are in the process of physically altering your property, you are almost sure to face some issues having to do with local zoning laws.
 If you find that zoning laws are making it very difficult to use your property as you see fit, you may have legal recourse, usually in the form of a variance.
 Of course, your chances of success in any zoning dispute will be immeasurably increased if you have the assistance of a qualified Travis County, Texas attorney.